Signs of healing in Texas town a year after deadly plant blast

 “Right now, I‘m just dealing with the mental aspect of it, the emotional aspect, both of those things I’ve put off until the very end,” said Payne, who is missing a few teeth and suffers nerve damage to his right shoulder.

-In many ways, the tiny, central Texas city of West looks much like it did before the fertilizer plant explosion leveled the surrounding neighborhood and injured hundreds.
+In many ways, the tiny, central Texas town of West looks much like it did before the fertilizer plant explosion leveled the surrounding neighborhood and injured hundreds.

 But the sounds of drilling and hammering on the residential north side of town and the sight of pickup trucks hauling wood, bricks and sheetrock are a reminder that the town is still rebuilding after the blast that killed a dozen first responders racing to contain a blaze that caused an estimated $100 million in damages.

-Texas Governor Rick Perry said late Wednesday the state will award West an additional $4.8 million to repair the city’s infrastructure, including its water treatment and storage, on top of the $3.2 million in disaster relief already received.
+Texas Governor Rick Perry said late Wednesday that the state will award West an additional $4.8 million to repair infrastructure, including water treatment and storage, on top of the $3.2 million in disaster relief already received.

 “Last year’s tragedy touched the lives of every member of the West community, and touched the hearts of all Texans,” Perry said in a statement.
 “These recovery funds will help the people of West rebuild their lives and invest in the future of their community.”